 Coral snakes belong to the family Elapidae, along with cobras and mambas.
 They are the only elapid in the U.S., and are very biologically different from the rest of our native species.

-For that reason, it’s not possible for coral snakes to interbreed with any other snake in our country (whether venomous or nonvenomous).
+For that reason, it’s not possible for coral snakes to interbreed with any other snake in our country.
 It could, however, be possible for a Texas coral snake to breed with an Eastern coral snake.
 As the two species are so similar, you likely wouldn’t even notice a hybrid if you saw one.

 Can Venomous Snakes Breed with Non-Venomous Snakes?